Occupational health and accidents

 Statutory and other health examinations supporting work capacity - Alasivu

-The occupational health care service must give an employee a health examination when it is suspected that the employee’s work involves a health risk, for instance because of unbalanced physical loads or psychosocial overload.
-Health examinations also help support the prevention and early identification of substance abuse and referrals to treatment or support services.
+Health examinations to evaluate and promote employees’ work and functional capacity are a part of the statutory activities of the occupational health care service.
+The occupational health care service will give an employee a health examination when it is suspected that the employee’s work involves a health risk, for instance because of unbalanced physical loads or a psychosocial load that presents a health hazard.
+In such health examinations, the occupational health care professionals will establish the employee’s level of work capacity, evaluate the need to change the work, and consider the possibility of rehabilitation.
+Health examinations also help support the prevention of substance abuse and referrals to treatment or support services.

-An employee may also, at his/her own initiative and for a justifiable reason, request an occupational health care health examination to assess his/her work load.
+An employee may also request, for a justifiable reason, an occupational health care health examination to assess their workload and work capacity.

-The employer may offer health examinations beyond the statutory ones
+The employer may offer voluntary health examinations beyond the statutory ones